 It is our responsibility to prove the allegation against you.
-The person or panel responsible for deciding on your fitness to practise will accept the explanation that is most likely to be true.
-This is known as the balance of probability.
+We will base decisions on the balance of probability so will accept the explanation that is most likely to be true.

 Student representation

 You have the right to take someone with you to meetings.
 This person is not there to act in a legal capacity.
 They are there to provide advice and support to you, not to act on your behalf.
 The Students' Union can help with this.